nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Use Watchlist to view it!
 ```

-- Note: Due to the free nature of the API (Alphpa Vantage and FMP), only US stock prices quote will be provided by
+- Note: Due to the free nature of the API (Alpha Vantage and FMP), only US stock prices quote will be provided by
 this application.
 Sorry for the inconvenience caused.
 - Note: Due to the free nature of the API, there will be a cap of **five** stocks in the watchlist